 Eucalyptus essential oil, as well as many other oils, is quite concentrated.
 Make sure that you always dilute it when you are using it topically and please be careful and cautious when using it around babies and young children, as it’s not safe for them especially around the face.

-There are SO many more uses for Eucalyptus essential oil.
+There are SO many more Eucalyptus essential oil uses.
 Any favorites you’d like to share??

 Happy oiling, friends!